| 5 min read

 Agnisys provides highly efficient way to populate SoCs with interconnected IP even before RTL functionality is fully specified.

 IDS-Integrate™ is an enterprise-level solution, so it can support your design teams spread around the world and integrate all their IP blocks into the full SoC.
-It provides a complete solution for the assembly and interconnection of design blocks, providing increased designer efficiency and shorter time to market.
+It provides a complete solution for the assembly and interconnection of design blocks, providing increased designer efficiency and a shorter time to market.
 Your designers can concentrate on differentiating features rather than tedious manual connections.
 Best of all, every time that your specification changes you can simply rerun IDS-Integrate™ at the push of a button.
 Your RTL design and specification remain synchronized with no manual effort.

 Your SoC development process is faster, better, and less expensive with the advanced specification automation solutions from Agnisys.
-For further details or to request an evaluation, please send email to marcom@agnisys.com
+For further details or to request an evaluation, please send an email to marcom@agnisys.com

 Before you begin your next chip development project, consider Agnisys for Heterogeneous Systems Correct-By-Construction.